 Our Analysis and Test Results

 Like all Never Summer boards, the Swift is built with durability in mind.
 The Swift utilizes the company's Fusion Camber; it has a more robust section of camber in the tail into the rocker in between the feet to a short section of mellower camber, which blends out to a long gradually rising nose.
-Blended camber profiles can be hard to visualize.
-Heres a picture from Never Summer's Website.
+Blended camber profiles can be hard to visualize, so here is a picture from Never Summer's website.

-Splitboards has a strong uphill focus in there design because of there usage patterns.
-The Swift climbs uphill and does it well when conditions are ideal, like soft cold snow on a low angle track.
-When the up-track gets challenging, the rocker in the middle of the profile made touring more difficult then it should have been.
-The rocker in the middle lifts the camber contact points out of the snow and minimizes key drivers of uphill security.
-The first is minimized edge contact with side-hilling, which promotes slipping laterally.
+The rocker in the middle lifts the camber contact points out of the snow, which minimizes two key drivers of uphill security.
+The first is minimized edge contact with side-hilling, which can result in slipping downhill.
 The second is minimized carpet contact, which can threaten tip to tail security, especially on steep slopes.
-This might not pose any issues for certain riders, but may for others it might.
-It just takes more technique to find similar security as other models.
+This might not pose any issues for certain riders, but may for others, it might.
+It just takes more technique to find similar security on this plane as other models.

-However, the rocker in the middle does lift the nose to aid in a breaking trail in fresh snow conditions, which will have trail-breaking efficacy benefits.
+A pro to the rocker in the middle is trail-breaking efficacy.
+It lifts the nose to aid in breaking trail in fresh snow.

 The Swift uses the standard insert pattern.
 The contrast is a channel system where the pucks can slide.

-The Swift is playful in its flex pattern and turning feel, and its medium flex makes the board user-friendly.
-It turns easily and has a playful, in turn experience.
-If you're looking to catch air, it provides adequate pop and works well for landing in a regular stance.
+The Swift is playful in its flex pattern and turning feel.
+Its medium flex makes the board user-friendly.
+It turns easily and has a playful and enjoyable in-turn experience.
+If you're looking to catch air, it provides adequate pop and offers great flotation for stomping airs in a nose forward stance.

-The Swift is one of the highest-priced noncarbon splitboards on the market.
-Other boards exist and offer comparable downhill performance - with an improved uphill performance - at a lower cost.
+The Swift is one of the highest-priced non-carbon splitboards on the market.
+The Swift provides an enjoyable downhill experience at a relatively heavy price.
+While we enjoyed this model, we found its price tag harder to justify based on its climbing ability in a steep or icy situation.
+When compared to the market, other boards exist that offer comparable downhill performance and improved uphill performance, all at a lower cost.
 While we like this board, better values are available on the market.